 Most of us don’t know what to make of modern psychology.
 We feel leery about the whole thing.
 And yet, mental health is a massive concern.

-Today, Catholic Psychology is grounded in a rich intellectual heritage.
-But there’s still a problem.
-The average Catholic doesn’t have the time to get a graduate degree just to stay sane and healthy.
+Today, Catholic Psychology is grounded in this rich heritage of the Catholic Church’s intellectual tradition.
+There’s still a problem.
+The average Catholic doesn’t have the time to become a professional in Aquinas just to stay sane and healthy.

 - What if more people got answers to their deep, burning questions?

 - What if we discovered the interior peace that comes from finding peace in our minds?
 The kind of peace that our spiritual lives must start in.

 - What if we all knew simple, practical, and Catholic-friendly tools to help you get through your day, change your attitude, and grow in joy?